Your Expert Guide to Service Dogs Ontario – 2023 Edition

 Limitations and Exceptions for Service Animal Access Rights in Ontario

-As per OADAOpens in a new tab., (Accessibility for Ontarians with Disabilities Act) All businesses, and service providers in Ontario must welcome service animals.
+As per OADA, (Accessibility for Ontarians with Disabilities Act) All businesses, and service providers in Ontario must welcome service animals.
 There are only a few food-related exceptions, like certain sections in food manufacturers.

 Sometimes, a person with a disability who uses a service animal might want or need to access a particular location that is generally open to the public, but where service animals or service dogs are not legally permitted in Ontario.